Cloud-Computing-Spring-2025/handson-10-machine-learning-with-mllib-Navya-vejalla/README.md

 3. Use `BinaryClassificationEvaluator` to evaluate.
 4. Save evaluation results to `outputs/task2_logistic_auc.txt` and predictions to `outputs/task2_predictions.txt`.

+**Explanation of code:**
+1. The dataset is split into training (80%) and test (20%) sets using randomSplit.
+2. A LogisticRegression model is trained using the features vector and ChurnIndex label.
+3. The trained model is used to make predictions on the test data.
+4. Performance is evaluated using BinaryClassificationEvaluator based on AUC (Area Under the ROC Curve).

 **Output:**
 ```bash
 Logistic Regression Model Accuracy (AUC): 0.77